pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 module.exports = db;
 ```

-To add additional db connection status info (the following code is unnecessary to connect the db and run the app.)
+To add additional db connection status info (the following code is not necessary to connect the db and run the app.)
 After a few more steps, you will not see this status message until you open a connection.

 ```js
 db.connect()